If you've been experiencing serious problems with your digestion lately you might wonder if you have

 If you're prone to constipation, Kahn says not drinking water may be to blame.
 "One of the colon's jobs is to add water to your food waste to create a bowel movement that is easy to pass," she tells Bustle. "

 Dehydration can lead to constipation, dry, hard stools, straining or incomplete evacuation."
 Drink more water throughout the day and see if that might affect your bowel movements positively.
-Tristan Fewings/Getty Images News/Getty Images
+4 You're A Caffeine Fiend Tristan Fewings/Getty Images News/Getty Images

 Ingesting huge amounts of cold brew to get through the day?
 Dr. Berookim warns that excessive caffeine use can have a serious effect on the digestive system, and that can mimic IBS.
 Kahn lays out the process: "The caffeine in coffee (and other caffeinated beverages) can stimulate contractions in the colon and stimulate the urge to

 have a bowel movement.
 In people who are sensitive to caffeine, too much coffee can lead to diarrhea."
-Spencer Platt/Getty Images News/Getty Images
+5 You're Stressed Out Spencer Platt/Getty Images News/Getty Images

 The modern rat race can be incredibly stressful, and that can have knock-on effects on our digestive systems, leading to distressing symptoms, experts tell Bustle.
 "Inadequate sleep, excessive caffeine or alcohol intake, and